AD18/Multi-channel-Filter-bank-using-Systolic-arrays/README.md

 * Implemented a compact systolic-array FIR filter bank in Verilog, parameterized by number of filters and taps.
 * Verified the design with an automated flow (Python generates data, Verilog sim runs, Python verifies & visualizes).
+* Performed a gate-level synthesis of the RTL codes using Yosys to generate a netlist and basic resource report.
 * Demonstrated that systolic arrays give an elegant and scalable means to implement high-throughput FIR banks.

 The systolic array FIR filter proves to be a **highly efficient, scalable, and practical hardware-friendly solution** for modern digital signal processing applications.